sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_yaml_reference.md

 ### [Examples](#workspaces-examples)

-Defining JavaScript projects live in a monorepo by using the location of the `package.json` file as the root for each project:
+Defining JavaScript projects that live in a monorepo by using the location of the `package.json` file as the root for each project:

 ```yaml
 on: